-The difference between a standard external review and an expedited external review is the time frame allowed for making a determination.
-You may request an expedited external review if:
+The difference between a standard External Review and an expedited External Review is the time frame allowed for making a determination.
+You may request an expedited External Review if:

-Your denied claim (an adverse benefit determination) involves a medical condition for which the time frame to complete an urgent care internal appeal would seriously

-- jeopardize your life or health or would jeopardize your ability to regain maximum function and you have filed a request for an urgent care internal appeal; - Your final internal adverse benefit determination involves a medical condition where the time frame to complete a standard external review would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function; or - Your final internal adverse benefit determination concerns an admission, availability of care, continued stay or health care service for which you received emergency services but have not been discharged from the facility.
+- Your Adverse Benefit Determination involves a medical condition for which the time frame to complete an urgent care internal appeal would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function and you have filed a request for an urgent care internal appeal; - Your final internal Adverse Benefit Determination involves a medical condition where the time frame to complete a standard External Review would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function; or - Your final internal Adverse Benefit Determination concerns an admission, availability of care, continued stay or health care service for which you received emergency services but have not been discharged from the facility.

-The table below summarizes the external review timeline.
+The table below summarizes the External Review timeline.
 Details about each step appear in the following sections.

-External Review Timeline Filing deadline Within four months of the date you receive the written adverse benefit determination of your internal appeal Preliminary review by CVS/caremark or CBA Within five calendar days after receipt of your external review request (standard review) CV3/caremark or CDA Immediately (expedited review) Preliminary review notification In writing, within one calendar day after the preliminary review is complete (standard review) notinication Immediately (expedited review) If incomplete Re-file with your appeal with complete information within either the original four-month filing period or 48 hours after receiving the request for additional information.
-If eligible for review Within five calendar days , CVS/caremark or CBA assigns your appeal to an independent review organization (IRO) and provides the full external review file to the IRO.
+External Review Timeline Filing deadline Within four months of the date you receive the written Adverse Benefit Determination of your internal appeal Preliminary review by CVS Caremark or CBA Within five calendar days after receipt of your External Review request (standard review) Immediately (expedited review)

+External Review Timeline Preliminary review notification In writing, within one calendar day after the preliminary review is complete (standard review) Immediately (expedited review) • Ininiediately (expedited feview) If incomplete Re-file with your appeal with complete information within either the original four-month filing period or 48 hours after receiving the request for additional information.
+If eligible for review Within five calendar days , CVS Caremark or CBA assigns your appeal to an independent review organization (IRO) and provides the full External Review file to the IRO.
 If ineligible for review No further reviews are available.
 Deadline to supply additional information Within 10 calendar days after you receive notice that the IRO has accepted your claim for review IRO notifies you of a determination In writing, within 45 calendar days after the IRO receives the request (standard reviews) Within 72 hours (expedited review)